Multi-User Endpoints

 /usr/sbin/globus-compute-endpoint

-3. Create a Multi-User Endpoint configuration with the --multi-user flag to the configure subcommand:
+3. Create a Multi-User Endpoint configuration by running the configure subcommand as a privileged user (e.g., root):

 Created multi-user profile for endpoint named <prod_gpu_large>